harmonyideas/html-scripts/recipes/recipe-post1.md

 7. Fold the dough into a tight ball and make sure there are no opening for the toppings to seep out.

-8. Place each pizza ball into the solution making sure to cover the entire ball.
+8. Place each pizza ball into the solution making sure to submerge the entire ball.

 9. Allow pizza balls to dry for about 5 min. and apply the egg wash.